Sunday of Week 3 of Advent (Year A)

 The One who is to come

-Go back and tell John what you hear and see: the blind see again, and the lame walk and the lepers are cleansed, and the deaf hear, and the dead are raised to life and the Good News [Gospel] is preached to the poor.
+Go and tell John what you hear and see: the blind receive their sight, the lame walk, those with a skin disease are cleansed, the deaf hear, the dead are raised, and the poor have good news [gospel] brought to them.

 This exactly describes what Jesus has been doing.
 It also exactly conforms to what Isaiah said about the time of the Messiah.
 Jesus in effect is saying “Yes, I am the one who is to come.
 I am the Messiah, the Christ, the Saviour King of Israel.”